Do Endowment Plans Still Suit Your Saving Needs? Here’s What We Think.

 Guaranteed vs. Non-Guaranteed Returns

 Unknown to many, the principal amount or the actual amount contributed over the years is not guaranteed in some endowment plans.
 What this means is that there are insurance companies that may fail to return the principal amount in full, let alone the interest earned.
-In this case, the endowment plan is pegged as Non-Guaranteed return policy.
+In this case, the endowment plan is pegged as a Non-Guaranteed return policy.

 Guaranteed Return endowment Policy plans, on the other hand, require an insurance company to return a certain amount, regardless of how badly an investment portfolio performs.